DanielleFiene/reddit-clone-react/README.md

 ## Future Enhancements

-- Implement unit tests for components and features to improve code reliability.
+- Implement unit tests for components and features to improve code reliability, next time I will start with testing and then continue to build....
 - Improve mobile responsiveness and user interface for smaller screens.

 ## Contributing